 PMCs may consider jointly conducting regular (e.g., every 6 months) surveys with cleansing contractors to collect the daily waste and garbage bags usage data in their premises.
-This would facilitate PMCs to provide cleansing contractors with more accurate waste data for their reference in working out their bids.
-On the other hand, this would also be useful for

-PMCs to explain the calculation basis of the relevant expenditures to tenants and collect relevant charges from them.
+This would also be useful for PMCs to explain the calculation basis of the relevant expenditures to households and collect relevant charges from them.
 Such data may also provide references for PMCs on the effectiveness of waste reduction in the premises.

-Annex VI Contractual Arrangements for Cleansing/ Waste Collection Services in Relation to MSW Charging
+Annex VI: Contractual Arrangements for Cleansing/ Waste Collection Services in Relation to MSW Charging